irrealis/ds05-reproducible-research-pa2/exploratory_analysis/severe-weather-writeup_180701-1604.md

 # Data Processing

 Data are loaded from cache if available, otherwise decompressed from an archive if available, and otherwise downloaded (see _Loading data_).
-Data not used in this analysis is removed in _Trimming unused data_.
+Data not required for this analysis are removed in _Trimming unused data_.
 We then encounter and explore data-quality issues in _Exploring `EVTYPE`_.
 To troubleshoot these issues, a time series is constructed in _Construction of time series_ and visualized in _Visualizing `EVTYPE` evolution_ where causes are identified.
 They are addressed in _Subsetting data with correct `EVTYPE`_ by extracting a high-quality subset of data suitable for comparative analysis.
 Property and crop damages are computed in dollars in _Transforming economic data_.
 The data are tidied and saved in _Tidying_.

 ### Setting analysis parameters